coq-community/lemma-overloading/README.md

 make install
 ```

-After installation, all files (modules) can be found under the
+After installation, the included modules are available under
-`LemmaOverloading` namespace.
+the `LemmaOverloading` namespace.

 ## Files described in the paper

 ### `indom.v`

-This file contains the indomR lemma from Section 3 "A simple overloaded lemma"
+This file contains the indomR lemma from Section 3 &quot;A simple overloaded lemma&quot;

 ### `terms.v`, `xfind.v`, `cancel.v`, `cancelD.v`, `cancel2.v`

-These files prove the `cancelR` lemma from Section 4 "Reflection: Turning
+These files prove the `cancelR` lemma from Section 4 &quot;Reflection: Turning
-semantics into syntax".
+semantics into syntax&quot;.
 The first one contains the abstract syntax for heaps
 along with the lemma `cancel_sound`. `xfind.v` has the xfind structure
 to find an element in a list, return its index, and extend the list if the
 element is not found.
 The file `cancel.v` has the main overloaded lemma `cancelR`.